swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/commands.md

 > 💡 Tip: Commands can be accessed from the VS Code command palette which is common to all VS Code extensions.
 See the [VS Code documentation about the command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) for a more in-depth overview.

-The Swift extension adds the following commands, each prefixed with `"Swift: "` in the UI.
+The Swift extension adds the following commands, each prefixed with `"Swift: "` in the command palette.

 #### Configuration